 For more information, see rxSyncPackages.

-Get package location on SQL Server compute context
+Get package location on a remote SQL Server compute context

 This example gets the path for the RevoScaleR package on the compute context, sqlServer.